House of Steward Ragdoll Kittens

 Purchasing a House of Steward Ragdoll Kitten

-Our Seal, Blue, and Flame Ragdoll kitten pet prices start at $1250.00 which includes altering fee and vaccinations.
-Chocolates and Lilacs are $1350.00 pet.
+Our kitten pet prices start at $1200.00 which includes 3 rounds of FVRCP vaccinations and Rabies shot.
 We require a $200.00 deposit to reserve a kitten.
 The deposit is non-refundable but is deducted from the total cost.
-The remaining cost of the kitten, plus sales tax on total, will be made at the time they are to be released to their new homes or is due 3 weeks before shipping.
+The remaining cost of the kitten, plus sales tax on total, will be made at the time they are to be released to their new homes.
 Please contact me if you are interested in a show or breeder quality kitten.

 DEPOSITS FOR A RAGDOLL KITTEN

-according to time deposit was made; i.e.. first to make deposit gets
+according to time deposit was made; ie. first to place

-If you would like to place a deposit, please
+If you would like to place a deposit please contact us.